anikaarevalo/tech_talk_4/README.md

 Emojis are a phenomenon to reckon with.
 An acquired taste for some while nuisance to others, I make an argument in this tech talk in defence of computer language in pictures.
 I argue that ***emojis are not simply low prestige electronic media worthy of serious technical study***.
 On the contrary, there are certain contexts where emojis aren't only acceptable--they are also quite suitable.

 This tech talk consists of the following:
-- A brief background on emojis 📖
+I. A brief background on emojis 📖
-- How emojis can be integrated with python code given specific practical situations 🤔; and
+II.
+How emojis can be integrated with python code given specific practical situations 🤔; and
-- What's next for emojis: as cultural phenomenon and as AI application 🔮
+III.
+What's next for emojis: as cultural phenomena and as AI application 🔮

 ## Installation 🔌
 For this no-frills yet fun demo, I'm running **python** (version 3.9) code🐍👩‍💻  accentuated with computer emojis using **jupyter ipynb**.🔟